Mind the Web: The Security of Web Use Agents

-This attack is demonstrated against Do Browser by embedding malicious instructions in a webpage directing the agent to post unauthorized content on Twitter.
+We performed this attack to demonstrate the transferability of our approach to real-world social media platforms.
+We extended the evaluation of P7, by embedding the generator's injection in a test environment that directed the Do Browser agent to post unauthorized content on Twitter.
 The agent posted damaging content, stating: "I admit I stole money ...
 I feel bad about it." without user approval, demonstrating how agents can be manipulated to cause severe reputational damage.
 Fig.~\ref{fig:unauthorized_tweet} shows the unauthorized Twitter post created by the Do Browser agent following embedded malicious instructions.